 The Dow Jones tumbles 600 points as China retaliates against the US in a trade dispute.

 The US-China trade war continues with China retaliating against US tariffs on Chinese-made goods.
-China will increase taxes on $60 billion worth of US imports by as much as 25%, worrying investors and causing the Dow Jones to plummet by as much as 700 points.
+China will increase taxes on of $60 billion worth of US imports by as much as 25%, worrying investors and causing the Dow Jones to plummet by as much as 700 points.

 How is the US-China trade war impacting Wall Street?

 The US-China trade impasse will affect many US businesses that trade with China and use the nation’s imported goods.
 China’s finance ministry released a statement noting that the tariff increase is in response to the US raising tariffs on Chinese imports by 25%.

 ‘China’s adjustment on additional tariffs is a response to US unilateralism and protectionism.
 China hopes the US will get back to the right track of bilateral trade and economic consultations and meet with China halfway,’ said the ministry in a statement.

 US President, Donald Trump, tweeted about China's President, Xi Jinping, and the US-China trade deal falling through.